 Long-term use of pain killers can cause damage to the kidneys.
 This includes over-the-counter and prescription pills.

 This condition is most common in people older than age 45.
-It is more prevalent in women older than age 30.
+It's more prevalent in women older than age 30.

 Often there are no symptoms.
 It may be found on routine blood or urine tests.